We address peer review in two parts:

 As a result of all the evolving forms of open reviewing, journals are becoming more transparent about their peer review processes as a service to authors and their communities, and this information can be helpful for adjusting your own expectations of how long the process should take.

 Some provide statistics on the average peer review times, or time from first submission to publication on their websites.
-For example, our FSTA Journal Recommendation Service (JRS) and the Elsevier ‘Journal Finder’ tool provide turnaround times for peer review and production in the search results.
+For example, the Elsevier ‘Journal Finder’ tool provides turnaround times for peer review and production in the search results.

 You can estimate some peer review times by checking the received, accepted and published dates of papers published on the website – quite often these dates are included.
 Look at several recent papers and average out the timescales to get a rough idea of the current reviewing and publication turnaround times.